 With a lantern in her hand, Dolores looked for people to bring with her to the politician’s office in order to put pressure on the leaders to sign the independence declaration.
 She was able to bring the whole town and they all went, carrying her lanterns to light the way.

 On September 15th, it is a country wide tradition to have a huge parade and it is a perfect holiday to learn about the Costa Rica independence day.

 Colors of the Costa Rica Flag

 The flag was created on September 29th, 1848 by Pacifica Fernandez Oreamuno (wife of the current state chief back then, Jose María Castro Madríz).
 She used the French national flag as her inspiration.

-Blue: The Costa Rican Sky that works like a shield.
+Blue stands for the Costa Rican sky that works like a shield.

 Red shows the heroism and energy for the Costa Ricans when it comes to defend their principles (like democracy).